LAUREN HOPKINS, FOUNDER / EDITOR-IN-CHIEF

 Lauren Hopkins began writing for The Couch Gymnast in July 2010, initially writing a few stories each year before becoming the U.S. Editor in 2012.
 She founded The Gymternet in 2014 and as Editor-in-Chief, she aims to bring the very best coverage, interviews, features, histories, and opinion pieces from the people who really “get” gym – other gym fans.

 As a journalist, Lauren has covered every elite competition on U.S. soil in addition to all major international competitions like world championships and the Olympic Games.
-Lauren also worked as an associate producer for NBC’s live digital Olympic Games coverage, for which she won an Emmy Award for Outstanding Trans-Media Sports Coverage as part of the NBCOlympics.com team.
+Lauren also worked as an associate producer for NBC’s live digital Olympic Games coverage, for which she won an Emmy Award for Outstanding Trans-Media Sports Coverage as part of the NBCOlympics.com team, and her writing has been featured in publications around the world, including most recently in the Huffington Post.
 She has written two young adult novels about elite gymnastics, with a third on the way in 2017.

 A New England native, Lauren received her BA in History at Columbia University in 2014.
 She lives in New York City.
 [Twitter]

 Sarah Chrane was a gymnast for 16 years, throughout which she competed at the state, regional, and national levels.
 After high school, she went on to compete Division III collegiate gymnastics for Rhode Island College, where she was a two-year team captain, national qualifier on floor exercise, and Academic All-American.
 She graduated cum laude with a B.A. in English and continues her passion for the sport of gymnastics as a coach, judge, and choreographer.
 As if coaching and judging weren’t enough, Sarah is thrilled to be a part of The Gymternet, so that she has an excuse to spend more time watching and writing about gymnastics.
 [Twitter]